Research & Innovation at NUH is led by a team of internationally recognised clinicians, academics and scientists.

 Kathryn Fairbrother

 Kathryn started her career in the NHS in 1992 as a health care assistant in an acute mental health unit.
 In March 1993, she started her adult nurse training at the University of Teesside, where Kathryn is originally from and qualified as a registered nurse in 1996.
 Kathryn has been involved in research since 1998, firstly in roles at University Hospitals of Leicester and then with the Leicestershire, Northamptonshire and Rutland Comprehensive Local Research Network.
 From 2014 until 2021, Kathryn worked in the NIHR Clinical Research Network East Midlands, including as Deputy Chief Operating Officer.
-She joined NUH in August 2021.
+She joined NUH in August 2021 as Head of Nursing for Research & Innovation.

 Dr Tom Smith